-Some Reflections, however, suggest that the halal market is experiencing certain difficulties.
-Among its apparent obstacles are the ongoing battle for halal food standards and accreditation, both of which need further education among OIC nations on the subject.
-Other obstacles facing the halal sector include Denmark's recent prohibition on halal and kosher slaughter, as well as media scare tales regarding halal food.
-Despite the halal market's rising worldwide potential, Western media's concerted efforts in this area have had a detrimental effect on public opinion.
+Journal of Religious and Social Studies December-2021, Vol.: 2, Issue: 2, PP: 35-46 https://doi.org/10.53583/jrss02.0102.2021 accreditation, which need further education among OIC nations.
+Other obstacles facing the halal sector include Denmark's recent prohibition on halal and kosher slaughter and media scare tales regarding halal food.
+Despite the halal market's rising worldwide potential, Western media's concerted efforts in this area have affected public opinion.
 Ill will against Muslims and their culture was fostered, resulting in a slowdown of the halal market's growth.
 This created a significant obstacle for the halal sector.
-To address this issue, halal industry stakeholders should create suitable ways to combat misconceptions and biases regarding Muslim culture, therefore ensuring the halal sector's growth and development.
+To address this issue, halal industry stakeholders should create suitable ways to combat misconceptions and biases regarding Muslim culture, ensuring the halal sector's growth and development.

-Food economists predict that the ḥalal food sector will become a more powerful market force in the near future.
-This can be explained by four prevailing tendencies.
-The first is the rapid growth of Islam around the world, which has increased demand for halal products.
-This is seen by the anticipated 16% percent yearly rise in the use of halal products.
-Second, the growing tendency of non-Muslims using halal food and products for ethical and safety reasons.
+Food economists predict that the ḥalal food sector will soon become a more robust market force.
+Four prevailing tendencies can explain this.
+The first is the rapid growth of Islam worldwide, which has increased demand for halal products.
+The anticipated 16% yearly rise sees this in the use of halal products.
+Second, is the growing tendency of non-Muslims to use halal food and products for ethical and safety reasons.
 The United Kingdom is an example of this growing tendency among non-Muslims, where the Muslim population exceeds 2 million while the number of halal meat eaters exceeds 6 million.
-The similar upward trend in the number of non-Muslim Dutch customers of halal cuisine is reflected in the annual total spending of \$3 billion.
-Several reasons have boosted the appeal of halal items, elevating them to the level of mainstream consumer goods.
-The third element that has contributed to the rise of halal consumers as a market force is the growing Muslim population and their increasing purchasing power.
-The fourth factor is that Muslims are more aware of the need of consuming only alal food.
-The rapid increase in annual sales of alal cuisine throughout Russia, with demand for alal items expanding at a rate of 30 percent to 40 percent each year, is a symptom of Muslim customers' increased awareness.
+A similar upward trend in the number of non-Muslim Dutch customers of halal cuisine is reflected in the annual total spending of \$3 billion21.
+Several reasons have boosted the appeal of halal items, elevating them to mainstream consumer goods.
+The third element contributing to the rise of halal consumers as a market force is the growing Muslim population and their increasing purchasing power.
+The fourth factor is that Muslims are more aware of the need to consume only halal food.
+The rapid increase in annual sales of halal cuisine throughout Russia, with demand for halal items expanding by 30 % to 40 % each year, is a symptom of Muslim customers' increased awareness.